mzivic7/endcord/configuration.md

     Ping someone by default when replying.
 - `cache_typed = True`
     Save unsent message when switching channel, and load it when re-opening that channel.
+- `cursor_on_time = 0.7`
+    Time in seconds the cursor stays ON.
+Set to None or 0 to disable cursor blinking.
+- `cursor_off_time = 0.5`
+    Time in seconds the cursor stays OFF.
+Set to None or 0 to disable cursor blinking.

 ## Colors
 Colors use 8bit ANSI [codes](https://gist.github.com/ConnerWill/d4b6c776b509add763e17f9f113fd25b#256-colors).
 Eg. `[255, 232]`, where 255 is foreground and 232 is background. -1 is terminal default color.